juhannam/ctp431-2018/final/README.md

 ## Step #4: Deliverable
 - Submit your work to https://your_id.github.io/ctp431/final.html
 - The webpage must include the following:
--- The writing part: introduction, main ideas, technical details and references -- A HTML link to your web application
+-- Writing part: introduction, main ideas, technical details and references -- HTML link to your web application
 -- Demo video: record the working demo video and embed it in your webpage via [Youtube](https://youtube.com), [Vimeo](https://vimeo.com/) or file sharing platforms (e.g. Google Drive).
 - Complete the webpage and demo video due to Dec 16
 - Have fun with it!